knightsc/knightsc.github.io/_posts/2012-09-16-dlink-dph128ms-part2.md

 tftpsrv: ELF 32-bit MSB executable, MIPS, MIPS-I version 1 (SYSV)
 ```

 So knowing that, I set out to get some sort of Linux MIPS emulator running.
-Now again, this part I did over a year ago so I don't remember all the details but I ended up finding a windows qemu build that supported MIPS <a href="http://www.h7.dion.ne.jp/~qemu-win/">here</a>.
-I think that I installed a version of Debian that worked for big endian mips.
-I do seem to recall that if my executable had of been little endian it would have been a lot easier to get pre made qemu images.
+I ended up finding a windows qemu build that supported MIPS [here](http://www.h7.dion.ne.jp/~qemu-win/).
+I installed a version of Debian that worked for big endian mips.

-Ok, no more stuff I did a year ago, now on to the real interesting stuff that I've been working on recently.
-I'll include a zip file at the end of the post with all the files I'm talking about here for those that are interested.

 I used objdump to split the exe into a bunch of text files I could read through.
 I ended up with the following: